 PJM's primary reserves are made up of resources, both synchronized and nonsynchronized, that can provide energy within 10 minutes.
-Primary reserve is PJM's implementation of the NERC 15-minute contingency reserve requirement.135
+Primary reserve is PJM's implementation of the NERC 15-minute contingency reserve requirement.123

 - Supply.
 Primary reserve is satisfied by both synchronized reserve (generation or demand response currently synchronized to the grid and available within 10 minutes), and nonsynchronized reserve (generation currently off-line but available to start and provide energy within 10 minutes). - Demand.
 The PJM primary reserve requirement is 150 percent of the largest contingency.
 The primary reserve requirement in the RTO Zone was raised on January 8, 2015, to 2,175 MW of which at least 1,700 MW must be available within the Mid-Atlantic Dominion (MAD) Subzone.
 Adjustments to the primary reserve requirement can occur when grid maintenance or outages change the largest contingency.
-The primary reserve requirement in the RTO Zone in the first nine months of 2016 was 2,178.8 MW.
-The primary reserve requirement in the MAD Subzone was 1,700.2 MW.
+The hourly average primary reserve requirement in the RTO Zone in 2016 was 2,185.7 MW.
+The primary reserve requirement in the MAD Subzone was 1,710.7 MW.